Your Car May Soon Start Serving You Ads - Slashdot

 I have a 2007 Prius, a 2015 Jeep Grand Cherokee, and a Trailmanor travel trailer.
 Obviously I commute in the Prius and save the big SUV for tasks that need it.
 When I bought the Jeep, I rejected the connected version and went for a model with a dumber radio.
 I doubt I'm alone in making that choice.

-How to lose a customer for life (Score:3)
+How to lose a customer for life (Score:5, Insightful)

 If I test drive a car that serves up an ad, not only am I not buying that car - I'm black-listing that brand forever.